wangchit/Design-Pattern/README.md

 - An adapter class CollectionCharacter is created for the class String.
 - The Collection<Character> is the target interface.
-- The adapter implements this target interface.
+- The adapter class implements this target interface.
-- The input String will be converted into Character List.
+- The input String will be converted into Character List via the adapter class.